Implex1v/SimpleDockerMonitoring/README.md

 support for "[less secure apps](https://support.google.com/accounts/answer/6010255)". **Hint**: you might create a new Gmail account and use it only for _SimpleDockerMonitoring_ or use another e-mail provider.

+For security aspects you can specify an environment variable which contains the e-mail password.
+The name of the environment variable can be defined in `email.passwordenv`.
+If `email.passwordenv` is not null (`""`) the specified environment variable will be used.

 ## Other
 * This is my first go project and I am thankful for improvements :)